The Coffee Pot (Roanoke, Virginia): History

 The Coffee Pot was built in 1936 on what later became U.S. Route 221 (Brambleton Avenue) in Roanoke County, before being annexed into Roanoke City in 1943.
 It was originally constructed by Clifton and Irene Kefauver as a filling station and tea room, but converted into a roadhouse shortly thereafter.
 The structure itself is similar to that of a log home featuring vertical log architecture on its four facades.
 At the time of its construction, it was the first commercial structure one would pass along the highway entering Roanoke from the south.
 The 15 ft coffee pot is located on the southern end of the structure and is red with a white spout and top.
 Steam would formerly rise from the coffee pot spout from a furnace located in the store room below, visually bringing life to the coffee pot structure.

 Since its conversion into a roadhouse in 1937, the Coffee Pot has remained in continuous operation; it has been known as the Coffee Pot for its entire history except for a brief period between 1960 and 1963 when it was called Joe's Ranchhouse Restaurant.
-Throughout its history, the roadhouse has played host to many musical acts including Willie Nelson, Richie Havens, Dicky Betts, Rick Derringer, Ritchie Valens, Danny Gatton and Root Boy Slim Regional acts also made the Coffee Pot a regular part of their tour, including SNUFF and the Skip Castro Band.
-Durning the late 1960’s and up to 1976, the Vikings, the Vikings V or VI, a very popular music group was a mainstay at the Coffee Pot virtually every weekend with a sold out crowd.
+Throughout its history, the roadhouse has played host to many musical acts including Willie Nelson, Richie Havens, Dickey Betts, Rick Derringer, Ritchie Valens, Danny Gatton, and Root Boy Slim.
+Regional acts also made the Coffee Pot a regular part of their tour, including SNUFF and the Skip Castro Band.
 As a result of the numerous big-name acts that have performed at The Coffee Pot, the venue has been dubbed by some as the "biggest small stage in the South."